Demophon of Athens: Trojan war

-Thracian princess
+Thrace and Cyprus

 According to some sources, Demophon, stopping in Thrace on his return journey from the Trojan War, married Phyllis, daughter of a Thracian king (possibly Sithon).
 On the day after the wedding, however, he decided to complete his voyage and sail to Athens, promising to return to Thrace and take Phyllis with him as soon as possible.
 She gave him a casket and told not to open it unless he should lose every hope to return to Thrace.

 Demophon, according to some traditions, eventually stopped in or even settled in Cyprus and forgot about Phyllis.
 She would come to the sea shore every day, expecting to see the sails of his ship, but in vain.
 After the appointed date was past, she either died of grief or hanged herself.
 One day, according to some versions of the story, Demophon opened the casket out of curiosity; what he saw there was so horrifying that he jumped onto his horse and rode like wild till he fell off the horse on his own sword and died.
-Others, however, say that he did return, but Phyllis was already dead by the time; when he embraced the lifeless almond tree into which she was said to have transformed after death, it started to blossom.
-Lucian relates this story concerning not Demophon, but his brother Acamas, probably because the character of his work was supposed to be ignorant and to have confounded the two brothers.
+Others, however, say that he did return to Thrace, but Phyllis was already dead by the time; when he embraced the lifeless almond tree into which she was said to have transformed after death, it started to blossom.

+Lucian relates this story concerning not Demophon, but his brother Acamas.
 Tzetzes echoes this.
 Acamas is better known for having been loved by Laodice, daughter of Priam, and to have fathered Munitus by her.
 However, it has been said by Plutarch that Demophon was in fact the lover of Laodice and father of Munitus.
 Munitus, who was raised by his great-grandmother Aethra, later died of snakebite while hunting in Thrace.